carlfriess/DoritOS/report/Report.md

 The decision to use PIDs for binding was mostly based on the need for a unique identifier of processes, given the lack of a name-server.
 However, depending on the use-case, the PID of a target process may not be well know.
 To this end, we implemented a simple method for PID discovery by name: `aos_rpc_process_get_pid_by_name(const char *name, domainid_t *pid)`.
 This method is particularly useful when binding to services.
 It uses an RPC call to get an array of all PIDs of running processes.
 It then iterates the array and makes an RPC call for each PID to get the name of the process.

+### Sending and receiving

+When using UMP, messages are sent and received as describe in the UMP section above.
+However, when using LMP, the process is much more complex.

+Depending on the length of the buffer to be sent, the buffer is either encoded into the arguments of an LMP message or sent using a shared frame.
+Meaning that in either case only one message is necessary.
+The implementation automatically switches between these functionalities by calling `lmp_send_buffer()` for sending and `lmp_recv_buffer()` for receiving.

+This family of functions is very similar to the `lmp_send_string()` and `lmp_recv_string()` functions described in the LMP section, except that they use optimised implementations of the underlying transport functions (`lmp_send_short_buf_fast()`, `lmp_send_frame_fast()`, etc.), which do not wait for acknowledgments from the receiver.
+This could cause sends to fail if the receiver does not poll for messages quickly enough but the performance loss makes URPC over LMP slower than URPC over UMP, which is unacceptable.

 ### Conclusion

 Overall, the URPC API has proven to be extremely useful and was used in all of our individual projects.
 Most notably, it provides a direct abstraction for sockets in the network stack.
 It is also significantly simpler to use than just bare UMP or LMP channels.